LLNL/zfp/docs/source/bit-stream.rst

 strided access, which does carry a small performance penalty, the macro :c:macro:`BIT_STREAM_STRIDED` must be defined during compilation.

-Strides are specified in terms of a *block size*--a power-of-two number of contiguous words--and a *delta*, which specifies how many words to advance the stream by to get to the next contiguous block.
+Strides are specified in terms of a *block size*---a power-of-two number of contiguous words---and a *delta*, which specifies how many words to advance the stream by to get to the next contiguous block.
 These bit stream blocks are entirely independent of the |4powd| blocks used for compression in |zfp|.
 Setting *delta* to zero ensures a non-strided,